moarsel/personal-site/src/content/projects/quadratic-voting.md

 ## Background

+[Quadratic voting](https://en.wikipedia.org/wiki/Quadratic_voting) (QV) is a novel mechanism for voting that more accurately represents the preferences of voters [^1].
+By allowing voters to signal the strength of their preference for different options at increasingly cost, quadratic voting allows for small minorities with very strong preferences to be weighted more optimally against large groups with very weak preferences.

+RadicalXChange is the organization promoting and researching applications of these new approaches to voting, and they ran a hackathon to apply the conceptto ownership associations (such as Home Owner Associations).
+By focusing on the problems of these real world institutions, we are learning how some of the abstract ideas from RadicalxChange can be applied in practical settings.

 Co-Up was the winner of the GitxChange hackathon on “[Open-Source Package For Quadratic Funding And Voting In Ownership Associations](https://gitcoin.co/issue/RadicalxChange/GitxChange/1/100023819)” in June 2020.

-Check out ([the Github repository](https://github.com/moarsel/co-up), or the [live demo](https://master.d37f8su7ed1a90.amplifyapp.com/)
+Check out ([the Github repository](https://github.com/moarsel/co-up), or the [live demo](https://master.d37f8su7ed1a90.amplifyapp.com/)).

-The hackathon challenge was scoped to address the needs of specific ownership associations (such as Home Owner Associations).
-By focusing on the problems of these real world institutions, we are learning how some of the abstract ideas from RadicalxChange can be applied in practical settings.

 # Co-Up